aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

 This dictionary is almost a valid input for Quantum ESPRESSO, except for an invalid key `mickeymouse`.
-By default, the AiiDA plugin will simply pass your input to the code *without* doing any validation, but when Quantum ESPRESSO receives the unrecognized keyword it will stop.
+By default, the AiiDA plugin will simply pass your input to the code *without* doing any validation, but when Quantum ESPRESSO receives the unrecognized keyword it will stop and throw an error.

 We have also introduced a combination of a very high accuracy (`'conv_thr': 1.e-14`) coupled with a very low maximum number of self consistent iterations (`'electron_maxstep': 3`).
 This means that even if we eliminate the invalid key, the calculation will not converge and will not be successful, despite there not being any other mistake in the parameters dictionary.